 Little Wanderers (Ages 3-5)

 This class is enriched with child-led play.
 We incorporate nature-based, seasonal lessons that include art, simple experiments, songs, games, and stories.
+Each class also weaves in a gentle somatic practice.

 Classes are held at Little House Farm and Ashley Nature Park (both located in Maeser).

-Tuesdays 10am-12pm
+Tues 10am-12pm

 $15 registration fee to secure your spot, $60/month program fee, $10 discount for each additional child in the same family.